What is the Rhode Island Teaching Policy Fellowship?

 What does Teach Plus do?

-Teach Plus trains teachers in: understanding education policy as a lever for student success, community organizing, writing op-eds and speaking to the media, providing public testimony, and more.
-Teach Plus works to create and connect teachers to opportunities to lead in real ways at the policy level.
+Teach Plus trains teachers in: understanding education policy as a lever for student success, writing op-eds, engaging decision makers, speaking to the media, providing public testimony, and more.
+Teach Plus works to create and connect teachers to opportunities to lead in real ways at the local, state and national policy level.

 How does it work?

 Teach Plus recruits and selects Rhode Island Teaching Policy Fellows from across the state to participate in the cohort experience.
-You will become part of a larger movement of teacher leadership and help mobilize your peers around top issues impacting the teaching profession in Rhode Island.
+You will become part of a larger movement of teacher leadership and help mobilize your peers around the issues of equity, student centered personalized learning and other issues impacting the teaching profession in Rhode Island.
 Teach Plus works with key stakeholders and policymakers to join the conversation.

 Teach Plus Policy Fellows have: